 Hike: 3–4 hrs | High point: ~3,900m | Meals: B, L, D | Stay: Namche Bazaar

-The Day 3 acclimatisation hike above Namche delivers one of the finest viewpoints on the entire route.
-Everest, Lhotse, Nuptse, and Ama Dablam are all visible simultaneously from the ridge above the Everest viewpoint lodge.
-The hike gains approximately 450m from Namche as a day trip before returning to sleep at 3,440m.
-Furthermore, this is the “climb high, sleep low” principle in action.
+The Day 3 acclimatisation hike above Namche delivers one of the finest viewpoints on the whole route.
+Everest, Lhotse, Nuptse, and Ama Dablam are all visible at once from the ridge above the Everest View Hotel.
+The hike gains roughly 450m from Namche as a day trip, then you come back down to sleep at 3,440m — the “climb high, sleep low” principle in action.
 Reaching a higher altitude during the day while sleeping lower triggers measurable red blood cell production.
-Consequently, trekkers who skip or shorten this hike consistently report more difficulty at Tengboche and Dingboche — not because of the day itself, but because of what the skipped hike fails to build.
+Trekkers who skip or shorten this hike consistently report more difficulty at Tengboche and Dingboche — not because of that day itself, but because of what the skipped hike failed to build.

 Day 04 — Namche Bazaar to Tengboche (3,870m)